scilus/scilpy/docs/source/documentation/fibertube_tracking.rst

 This project can be split into 3 major steps:

--  Preparing ground-truth data We will be using the ground-truth of simulated phantoms of streamlines with a diameter (giving us fibertubes) ensuring that they are void of any collision, i.e. fibertubes in the simulated phantom should not intersect one another.
+-  Preparing ground-truth data: We will be using the ground-truth of simulated phantoms of streamlines, along with a diameter (giving us fibertubes) and ensuring that they are void of any collision, i.e. fibertubes in the simulated phantom should not intersect one another.
    This is physically impossible to respect the geometry of axons.
--  Tracking and experimentation We will perform 'Fibertube Tracking' on our newly formed set of fibertubes with a variety of parameter combinations.
+-  Tracking and experimentation: We will perform fibertube tracking on our newly formed set of fibertubes with a variety of parameter combinations.
--  Evaluation metrics computation By passing the resulting tractogram through different evaluation scripts (like Tractometer), we will acquire connectivity and fiber reconstruction scores for each of the parameter combinations.
+-  Evaluation metrics computation: By passing the resulting tractogram through different evaluation scripts (like Tractometer), we will acquire connectivity and fiber reconstruction scores for each of the parameter combinations.